aphp/edsnlp/docs/pipelines/ner/disorders/index.md

 ## Presentation

 The following components extract various mentions of disorders.
-For the moment, the available components match the 16 different conditions from the [Charlson Comorbidity Index](https://www.rdplf.org/calculateurs/pages/charlson/charlson.html).
+At the moment, the available components match the 16 different conditions from the [Charlson Comorbidity Index](https://www.rdplf.org/calculateurs/pages/charlson/charlson.html).
 Each component is based on the ContextualMatcher component.
 Some general considerations about those components:

 - Extracted entities are stored in the `doc.spans` dictionary.
 For instance, the `eds.tobacco` component stores matches in `doc.spans["tobacco"]`.
 - The comorbidity is also available under the `ent.label_` of each match.
 - Matches have an associated `_.status` attribute taking the value `0`, `1`, or `2`.
-A corresponding `_.status_` attribute stores the human-readable status, which can be component-dependent.
+A corresponding `_.detailled_status` attribute stores the human-readable status, which can be component-dependent.
 See each component documentation for more details.
 - Some components add additional information to matches.
 For instance, the `tobacco` adds, if relevant, extracted *pack-year* (= *paquet-année*).
 Those information are available under the `ent._.assigned` attribute.
 - Those components work on **normalized** documents.
 Please use the `eds.normalizer` pipeline with the following parameters:
   <!-- no-check -->